Compare Trade School

 What is the job outlook for EKG technicians?

-The BLS projects 5% growth for cardiovascular technologists through 2032, with 4,800 annual job openings.
+The BLS projects steady growth for cardiovascular technologists.
 Demand is driven by an aging population and increased diagnosis of heart conditions.
+See the job outlook section above for current projections.

 How do I advance from EKG technician to cardiac sonographer?